 The adoption of biometric technology in airports is rapidly increasing, with new data by Valour Consultancy suggesting an increase of biometrically-enabled passenger touchpoints in airports of 320 percent over the next decade.

 ACT launches Smart Enable for real-time and off-line ITSO ticketing and validation

 ACT aFujitsu Company

 It ITSO-enables a wider, more accessible retail and validation network giving passengers an easy way to buy, download, collect and validate tickets

 Masabi and National Express West Midlands Launch Regional Mobile Ticketing Across 23 Bus Operators

 Masabi, the company bringing Fare Payments-as-a-Service to public transport and National Express West Midlands today announced that nBus mobile tickets can now be purchased using the NX Bus mTicket app - enabling travel on all 23 bus operators across the West Midlands, including The Black Country & Coventry.

 Ten Reasons to Join Smartex

 - How will the explosive growth of IoT affect our market?

-- Smart cards could soon be superseded by mobile NFC: but how and when?
+- Smart cards could soon be superseded by mobiles, but how and when?

-- Why is there no clear national strategy for commercial public transport payment systems?
+- What is the national strategy for commercial public transport payment systems?

 - Who will win in the emerging micropayment, e-payment, prepaid and m-payment worlds?